AIS Receiver - SARCNET

 Parts List

-• 162MHz AIS vertical antenna.
-See above for the simplest design or here for other ideas.
+• 162 MHz AIS vertical antenna.
+See below for the simplest design or here for other ideas.

 • Antenna mast.
-High enough to mount the antenna within line of sight of ships.
+High enough to mount the antenna within line-of-sight of ships.

 • Coaxial cable (50 Ohm, e.g. RG-58) from the antenna to the AIS receiver, with an SMA connector

-• AIS Filtered RF Preamplifer - 162MHz (Only needed for poor reception areas).
+• AIS Filtered RF Preamplifer - 162 MHz (Only needed for poor reception areas).
 See: www.uputronics.com.

 • Weatherproof, non-metallic (for Wi-Fi access), enclosure for mounting the hardware

 • Raspberry Pi (RPi) single board computer.
-Any version: 0,1,2,3,4, model B or B+.
-See: www.raspberrypi.org.
+Any version: 0, 1, 2, 3, 4 or 5 model B or B+.
+See: www.raspberrypi.com.

 • USB Hub Hat with micro USB joiner (Only required for RPi0).
 See: www.waveshare.com.